Trump pledges July 9 announcement on Supreme Court nominee

 Mr Kennedy, a key swing vote on the court, announced that he would retire this summer.

-Mr Kennedy’s news that he will leave the court next month immediately activated a network of White House aides, congressional allies and outside advocates, all set for their second Supreme Court confirmation fight in two years.
+His announcement activated a network of White House aides, congressional allies and outside advocates, all set for their second Supreme Court confirmation fight in two years.

 Mr Trump told reporters he planned to begin interviewing possible candidates on Monday but he may meet with some over the weekend in New Jersey.